 13-minute drive from Helsingør.

-Uncovered parking short walk from centre.
+Uncovered parking short walk from center.